coderefinery/train-the-trainer/_episodes/09-future.md

 teaching: 0
 exercises: 90
 questions:
-  - "Is there any missing lessons in CodeRefinery?"
+  - "Are we missing any lessons in CodeRefinery?"
   - "What teaching material should we develop?"
   - "What is our broader picture?"
 objectives: